Tuplanolla/bmm/README.md

 | `vmd/plugins/molfile_plugin/src/stlplugin.C` | STL Solid Model Triangulated Geometry Files (.stl) | No | No | Yes

-Of the documented importable binary trajectory formats, NetCDF is the only one that OVITO supports as well.
+Of the documented importable binary trajectory formats, NetCDF (AMBER) is the only one that OVITO supports as well.
 Textual formats that overlap are LAMMPS, XYZ and POSCAR/XDATCAR.

-However XYZ does not support custom radii.
+Notably XYZ is the simplest, but does not support custom radii.
+However OVITO has a nonstandard extension that allows its XYZ importer to support pretty much any properties.

 ### Program Options